bitrix24/b24restdocs/api-reference/sale/data-types.md

 || **Value**
 `type` | **Description** ||
 || **isImmutable**
-[`boolean`](../data-types.md) | Indicator of whether the value of the field can be changed after creation.
+[`boolean`](../data-types.md) | Indicator of the possibility of changing the field value after creation.

 If this indicator is set for the field, then when creating the entity, a value for the field can be specified, but it cannot be changed during updates ||
 || **isReadOnly**
 [`boolean`](../data-types.md) | Read-only indicator.

 If this indicator is set for the field, then in the operations of adding and updating the entity, the value of the field does not need to be passed.
-The value is generated automatically and is intended for read-only use ||
+The value is generated automatically and is intended for read-only access ||
 || **isRequired**
 [`boolean`](../data-types.md) | Indicator of whether the field is mandatory for add or update operations ||
 || **type**